khushboo56/BMM_Compiler/Read_me.txt

 Output - If there is any error , it will appear on console with some messages like Invalid character or synatx error.
          Otherwise , "code is valid" will be written.

-( This may not show complex errors .
-But we have tried to write scanner and parser for all the instructions written in the module.)

 Team_Members: